-Provides administrative support to physicians, which includes but is not limited to, calendar management; screening patient calls and requests; preparing and updating patient files in EPIC; scheduling in EPIC, processing and disseminating referring physician letters; coordinating compliance, professional practice evaluations, and credentialing efforts; coordinating deposition meetings with law firms, booking conference rooms and assembling necessary paperwork; coordinating peer-to-peer meetings with insurance companies etc.
+Provides administrative support to physicians, which includes but is not limited to, calendar management; screening patient calls and requests; coordinating compliance, professional practice evaluations, and credentialing efforts; booking conference rooms and assembling necessary paperwork; and other general administrative support responsibilities.

 Responsible for day-to-day operations, which includes: maintaining appointments, calendars, and schedules; distribution of mail, ordering supplies, processing faxes, organizing paperwork for physician clinics etc.

 Responsible for scheduling off-site surgery, obtaining insurance authorization, and performing billing reconciliation.

 Prepares monthly on-call schedule for the department.

 Oversees and maintains the physical office space, ordering equipment, repairs and upgrades.